Concurrent Enrollment Program mentor responsibilities

 Mentors will provide course-specific training in course philosophy, curriculum, pedagogy and assessment prior to the high school instructor teaching the course.
-This will be done during the pre-class meeting and documented on the CEP Instructor Orientation and Training Form.
+This will be done during the pre-class meeting and documented on the New Instructor Training and Orientation Form.
 This is only required when the CEP instructor is new or they are teaching a course for the first time.

 Mentors will review and discuss the following with all CEP instructors to ensure the delivery of a quality, collegiate-level learning experience for concurrent enrollment students: